V isualize the future

 Pre-registration is important to keep our events manageable, safe and fun for everyone.
 So sign up by noon at least three days before each event.
 (If you miss the three-day deadline, please call to see if registrations are full: 253-856-5113.)
 Click on the links to download the registration forms when they are posted, fill them out and send via fax (253-856-6050), scan and email to: firstname.lastname@example.org, mail to Parks Planning, City Hall, 220 4th Ave.
 S., Kent, WA 98032 or drop them off in person (3rd floor of City Hall).

 Or...click here: New online registration now possible for all of our events!
 All community events and Green Kent work parties in conveniently in one place!
-Although volunteers may drop in, registration is strongly encouraged so we have enough tools and tasks for you: the online sign-up form is removed from the website at 4 pm the day before each Green Kent Partnership work party.
+Although volunteers may drop in, registration is strongly encouraged so we have enough tools and tasks for you: the online sign-up form is removed from the website at noon three days before community events and at 4 pm the day before each Green Kent Partnership work party.
 For more about the Green Kent Partnership, click on the link below.
 For other volunteer opportunities in the city, click here.

 In 1995, we developed an Adopt-A-Park Program for groups and individuals interested in volunteering at various parks in the city.
 Under the Adopt-a-Park umbrella now are 1) one-time park improvement projects for groups of 10 or more, 2) spring and fall community-wide events (listed above), 3) litter clean-ups for groups of students, scouts or other groups interested in doing community service and 4) seasonal park clean-up commitments, where a group truly does "adopt" one favorite park or trail and maintains it without staff assistance.